-You may receive care from organisations that are not part of NHS Wales, such as Social Services or private and voluntary health and social care providers.
+You may receive care from organisations that are not part of NHS Wales, such as social services or private and voluntary healthcare providers.
 If so, there may be a need to share some information about you so that everyone involved in your treatment or care can work together for your benefit.

 NHS Wales handles your information in the strictest confidence whenever it is used.

 We will ensure that: